Marcello Cuttitta: Career

 He played for the Italian national team at the inaugural Rugby World Cup in 1987 as well as representing them at the subsequent World Cups in 1991 and 1995.
 Marcello Cuttitta is this nations top try scorer as of February 2025 with 28 tries.

 In total, Cuttitta played for Italy 55 times.
 He usually played on the wing.

-He often played (both in club and National team) alongside his twin brother Massimo.
+He often played (both in club and National team) alongside his twin brother Massimo, who died of complications from Covid-19 in 2021.